TopBiketoursPortugal/TopBikeToursPortugal/content/tours/rail-trail-ecopista-tâmega-river-bike-tour.md

         value: No
       - title: Guide riding with your group
         value: No
-      - title: 2 wine caves visit + boat cruise
+      - title: 2 wine caves visit
         value: Yes
       - title: Lunch
         value: No